 The up-front costs are higher, but in the long run, this is likely to save you money and end up being a shrewd investment.

-Visit the WARMZILLA website now and fill in their short form to get a fixed-price quote and see what a new boiler will cost you today.
+Visit the WARMZILLA website now and fill in their short form (takes only 30 seconds) to get a fixed-price quote and see what a new boiler will cost you today.
 They can usually guarantee next-day installation on some models too.

 #6 – Corroded Pipes & Soldered Joints

 A final cause of a leak from the bottom of your boiler might not actually be the boiler itself at all.